Recruitment and Selection Report: Complete Guide with Template and KPIs (2026)

-The recruitment and selection report is the document that transforms a hiring process into actionable data.
-Without it, every selection process starts from scratch: without metrics, without lessons learned, and without a way to demonstrate to the business that the HR team delivers measurable results.
-According to LinkedIn Talent SolutionsCompanies that document their selection processes reduce their time-to-hire by 25% in subsequent cycles.
+The recruitment and selection report is what separates an HR team that hires by intuition from one that backs it up with data.
+Without it, every process starts from scratch: no metrics, no lessons learned, and no way to justify decisions.
+And this isn't just theory: according to LinkedIn Talent SolutionsCompanies that document their processes reduce a 25% of your time-to-hire in the following ones.

 It is a document that compiles and analyzes key data from a hiring process: number of candidates, recruitment sources, time spent on each phase, evaluation criteria, interview results, and final decision.
 Its objective is to measure the efficiency of the process, justify the decisions, and generate lessons learned for future hiring.